 For instance, if you are introducing a new product then someone must have done the market research.
 If sales are up, then your customers and employees had something to do with it.
 If you have a new service or program, then someone had to develop it.
 If you are referring to a segment of the population or market (demographic), then choose an individual (character) to represent that segment.

 Stories always involve characters.
 Structure your presentation around the people involved.
 Develop the characters of your story and you’ll discover one of the best techniques you can use to make your presentation more memorable.
 Using characters to tell a story is a technique employed by some of the best speakers and politicians.
 It will work for you too!

 Giving your story a timeline will also make it memorable.
 You can engage your audience by showing them where things were at, where they are now, and where you see things going.
 Timelines pull your story forward.
 They also need to be relatable, so expressing how you feel about it (or how your central characters feel about it) can help make it real.

 Stories Involve Conflict and Change

 Stories have a beginning, middle, and an end.
-Somewhere along the way there’s conflict that leads to a shift or change.
+Somewhere along the way, there’s a conflict that leads to a shift or change.
 Something happens to your central characters – a want or need is finally met.
 It’s this change that every audience waits for and finds rewarding.
 And usually, the change is the most memorable part of the story.

 Once you define the need (what needs to be overcome) you can discuss the obstacles and the change necessary to meet these challenges.
 Challenges create tension, which audiences find intriguing.
 Your audience will feel rewarded when the challenges are resolved.
 People anticipate and expect a successful outcome and they become emotionally invested when you can deliver it to them.